ankushmohite/K8s_notes/Application_level_issue.md

 1. Verify Pod status by using `kubectl get pod` and check the restart count.
    After that, we can check the events of that Pod by using `kubectl describe pod`.

 2. We can check application-level logs.
-Sometimes there may be a database connection failure or a missing environment variable.
+Sometimes there might be a database connection failure or a missing configuration  changes.

 3. Verify the Service port, labels, and selectors.
 Also verify the Pod CPU and Memory utilization.